What is the net monthly return on the current trade finance portfolio for the last 3 months and for the 2019 annual return?

 The Fund is able to avoid market risk because the underlying commodities are bought and sold at a fixed and pre-determined price which does not move with the underlying commodity market price fluctuations.
 This means that we do not participate in increases in market prices, however an increase in market prices will mitigate risk by making the underlying commodity easy to sell at the fixed price, enabling a quick exit should a client default, given that the physical commodity is held as collateral.

-Although Barak continues to focus on its short-term trade finance strategies (conventional, impact and Shariah), there is increasingly more appetite in Africa for medium-term development and longer-term project financing.
-Barak has launched two new funds mid-2016 to target these opportunities in Africa.
+Although Barak continues to focus on its short-term trade finance strategies (conventional STF, Impact and Shariah), there is increasingly more appetite in Africa for medium-term development and longer-term project financing.
+Barak has launched two new funds mid-2016 to target these opportunities in African credit markets.

-What is your targeted fund capacity?
+What is your targeted fund capacity for your flagship fund?
 By when do you think you will reach it?

-By the end of 2017, we expect to reach an amount within the USD650-700m, which fits neatly into our current deal pipeline.
-At this mark we will critically assess our capacity and whether deal-flow warrants the acceptance of any further capital.
-Although the STF Fund has recently introduced a soft close, this is not to say the demand for trade finance and working capital funding in Africa is depleting; we are merely ensuring we are deploying capital to meet investor inflows.
-There is certainly capacity to reach USD1 billion.
+By the end of 2019, we expect to reach an amount within the USD1 - 1.2bn, which fits neatly into our current risk-adjusted deal pipeline.
+At this level we will critically assess our capacity and whether deal-flow warrants the acceptance of any further capital.
+Although the STF Fund has recently introduced a soft close, this is not to say the demand for trade finance and working capital funding in Africa is depleting; we are merely ensuring we are deploying capital to meet investor inflows and avoiding any potential cash drag on performance.
+There is certainly capacity to reach USD1.5 billion in the foreseeable future whilst maintaining the current level of performance at +8% net.

 Why is volatility in returns so low in the Trade Finance Fund?